Be aware of scammers attempting to commit tax fraud

 HMRC have pulled together a round-up of examples of phishing emails and bogus calls, along with information on how to report your experience.
 You can view this on HMRC’s website here.

-There are a number of things you can look out for to help you recognise a phishing email or bogus SMS text message from HMRC.
+There are a number of things you can look out for to help you recognise a phishing email or bogus SMS text message or letter from HMRC.

 Spelling mistakes and poor grammar are a good indicator of a phoney communications, and emails and SMS text messages from HMRC will never: